jcu-eresearch/static-plone-wget/README.rst

 users, hitting every link will likely move/rename/delete content, change site settings, and, in general, be a **very bad thing**.

-_Recommendation_to_protect_your_site_
+**Recommendation to protect your site**:
-Rather than do the backup from the active site make a complete duplicate of the Plone folder (usually called 'Plone' by default) but with a different name at the same level in the directory structure (this makes all relativel links work).
+Rather than do the backup from the active site make a complete duplicate of the Plone folder (usually called 'Plone' by default) but with a different name at the same level in the directory structure (this makes all relative links work).
 Edit the buildout.cfg to change the port to some local port that is not being used.
 Run ``./bin/buildout`` to set the new port.
 Start the copy of the site in foreground mode so that you can see any problems: ``./bin/plonectl fg``.
-Use a local web browser to access the site at ``localhost:XXXX/SiteName``, where XXXX is the port number and check that login of your the user you are going to use for backup works.
+Use a local web browser to access the site at ``localhost:XXXX/SiteName``, where XXXX is the port number and check that login of the user you are going to use for backup works.
 Now you can run ``./wget_plone.sh SITE_NAME [username] [password]``.

 If you do want an internal view of a Plone instance, then create a Reader or